 Patrick was born in the year 1965 and had his primary, junior high school, secondary and sixth form education in Ghana.
-However, in 1985 Patrick Awuah moved to the United States on full scholarship to Swarthmore College to pursue a combined Bachelor’s degree in Engineering and Economics.
-He graduated in the year 1989, and upon his graduation Patrick had an entry level job at Microsoft to work as a software engineer and later became a program manager.
+However, in 1985 Patrick Awuah moved to the United States on a full scholarship to Swarthmore College to pursue a combined Bachelor’s degree in Engineering and Economics.
+He graduated in the year 1989, and upon his graduation, Patrick had an entry-level job at Microsoft to work as a software engineer and later became a program manager.
 Patrick was with Microsoft from 1989 to 1997 (about 8 years) and while at Microsoft he met his wife Rebecca Awuah who was a software test engineer.

 In 1997 Patrick left Microsoft with the plan of returning to Ghana to educate the next generation of African leaders.
 In pursuance of his goal, Patrick enrolled in the Haas School of Business at UC Berkeley and focusing his postgraduate project on developing a business plan for Ashesi University.